top of page

 Valagjá crater

 Valagjá is the name of a volcanic crater located near the mountain road Fjallabak Nyrðri or Landmannaleið in the southern part of the Icelandic highland.
-The geological term for the crater is "maar," and it is similar to a few other craters such as Víti, Grænavatn, and the nearby Hnausapollur and Ljótipollur, but without the water.
+The geological term for the crater is "maar," and it is similar to a few other craters, such as Víti, Grænavatn, and the nearby Hnausapollur and Ljótipollur, but without the water.
 (The meaning of the term "maar" is "explosion crater.")
 Although Valagjá might not be a major attraction, it is an interesting stop for visitors who are not in a hurry and are interested in geology and landscape.
 Valagjá is actually more than one crater.
-It is part of Mount Hekla volcanic system and formed around the time of settlement, about 1200 years ago.
+It is part of the Mount Hekla volcanic system and formed around the time of settlement, about 1200 years ago.

 Highland in Iceland map